mattpolzin/swift-test-codecov/README.md

   -h, --help              Show help information.
 ```

-`<path-to-codecov-json>` is the location of the JSON file output by `swift test --enable-code-coverage`.
-You will find this in the build directory.

-For example, if you've just performed a debug build, the file will be located at `./.build/debug/codecov/<package-name>.json`.

 ## Building Docker Image
 Run `docker build -t swift-test-codecov .` to build the docker image.